monk-afk/SquareOne/cms/markdown/updates.md

 # Recent Updates

+### Dec 3 | Etherium Sword {.header-separator}

+Kind of a late update on this one, the Etherium Sword, which had been on the back burner since late 2023, has finally been introduced in-game.

+Etherium Sword ability is in line with the Anti-Gravity effect of Etherium Armor, and incurs an inversion of gravity on the player being struck by this sword, plus a knockback boost.
+Wearing full Gold armor, which adds gravity to the player, will be knocked back significantly more than full Etherium armor, which reduces gravity of the player.

+Additionally, the knockback system now includes actual physics! *Relative Motion* considers the magnitude and direction of velocity of the players in combat.
+In plain terms, running towards and hitting another player will cause greater knockback than standing still and hitting them.

+The PvP Arena, inspired by senua's PvP area, is found at x300,z-70, which is east of spawn.
+At this time there are no PvP tournaments planned, but the idea is lingering in my mind.

+Also, the [map images](/pages/map.html) have been updated and expanded to show up to x/z:16384.
+Keep in mind, areas of white will show up in colored detail when they are generated in-game in subsequent updates to these images.

+Finally, the second annual Gingerbread Cookie Raffle prize lot is sitting at over $11,000!
+The draw is now less than a month away, be ready to hear the announced First draw winner.
+[Click here for more details](/pages/raffle.html).

 ### October 12 | XM Repurposed {.header-separator}

 The chat command for proximity chat, `/xm` has been repurposed into a group chat command.